 All graduate students must complete basic RCR training.
 This training must be completed by graduate students within their first two semesters at Michigan Tech, or a registration hold will be placed on the student's account.
 Students may not graduate or enter candidacy mode if the training is not complete.

 - attend the Graduate School's on-campus orientation program (held before the start of each semester), or

 - complete online Orientation to Graduate Studies and Research.

 Graduate students must complete advanced RCR training by the end of their third semester.
 Students may not graduate or apply for candidacy if the training is not completed.

-Students enrolled in online and coursework only degree programs may complete the advanced RCR training requirement by taking the online course available through CITI citiprogram.org.
+Students enrolled in online- and coursework-only degree programs may complete the advanced RCR training requirement by taking the online course available through the CITI Program.

 Students enrolled in research degree programs (MS Thesis/Report or PhD), must take one of the pre-approved courses for advanced RCR training to meet the University’s advanced RCR training requirement.
 Students must have completed an advanced RCR course to enter candidacy.

 |MS Thesis/Report, PhD||Pre-approved course for advanced RCR training|